TruVortex/truv_compression/README.md

 # truv_compression

-This project is a lossless compression program which uses the DEFLATE compression algorithm.
+This project is a lossless compression program which uses a DEFLATE-inspired compression algorithm.
 By decoupling sliding-window match-reduction (LZ77) from statistical entropy coding (Dynamic Huffman), the program achieves significant compression ratios while maximizing throughput through data parallelism and hardware-level bit manipulation.

 ## Features